-Electric mixer, blender, 12-inch cast iron skillet or 3-quart casserole dish
+Stand mixer, blender, 12-inch cast iron skillet or 3-quart casserole dish

-Any filling can be used in this pie; just substitute the beans here with 2 cups of a Mexican braise, chili, or stewed vegetables.
+Any filling can be used in this pie; just substitute the beans here with two cups of a Mexican braise, chili, or stewed vegetables.
 If using a meat, make sure it is shredded or ground, since large chunks of meat won't make an even layer of filling.

 |Nutrition Facts (per serving)|

 |Saturated Fat 9g||46%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|